ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 we established why optics matter and how they work.
 In [Part 3]({{site.baseurl}}/2026/01/23/ast-basic-optics.html), we built our expression language AST and applied basic optics using lenses for field access and prisms for variant matching.
 Finally, we created a simple optimiser, but left things hanging with a fundamental limitation that we shall address now:
-_How do we visit *all* nodes in a tree, not just the top level?_
+_How do we visit **all** nodes in a tree, not just the top level?_

 This is where traversals come into play as the essential tool.
 A traversal focuses on zero or more elements within a structure, making it perfect for recursive tree operations.

 The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation more readable and composable.
-By the end of this article, you'll be writing code like:
+By the end of this article, we'll be writing code like:

 ~~~~ java
 // Navigate all employees in all departments, modify their salaries